oracle/truffleruby/doc/contributor/how-to-guide.md

 represented by a Java class named after it, e.g.
 `StringNodes.SizeNode` implements Ruby `String#size` method.

-Let's consider and example - implementation of `Hash#clear` Core
+Let's consider and example - the implementation of the `Hash#clear` Core Method:
-Method:

 ```java
 // HashNodes.java